acreilly/phase_0_unit_1/week_1/7_get_to_know_your_group/my_reflection.md

 1. Copy your response to <a href="https://github.com/Devbootcamp/phase_0_unit_1/tree/master/week_1/6_Get_to_know_your_group" target="_blank"> Get to know your group</a> in this file.

 Hello, my name is Allie Reilly.
 I am fron New Jersey.
 I chose my favorite websites, just because I use them the most, facebook.com, netflix.com, and nettus.com.
-My learning style is kinestetic and visual.
+My learning style is kinesthetic and visual.